The Cozumel Port is Closed

-When foul weather arises resulting in the Cozumel Port closure, what are you to do?
+Now what?!
+When foul weather arises resulting in the Cozume Port closure, what are scuba divers to do?

 I have put this page together to help our divers fully understand the what and why’s of a Cozumel Port Closure, and what options do exist.

-Cozumel Port Closure is when the Port Captain Authority of Cozumel decides to close all harbor activities.
+The Cozumel Port is closed when the Port Captain Authority of Cozumel decides to close all harbor activities.
 This means no boats can exit harbor for any reason.
 Any boats which are currently out at sea must return to safe anchorage in harbor immediately.
-This includes all tourist-based activities included, but not limited to, scuba diving, snorkeling, fishing, and booze cruises.
+This includes all tourist-based activities including, but not limited to, scuba diving, snorkeling, fishing, and booze cruises.
 It is important to note that Salty Endeavors has no say in this decision, but must abide by it’s rule.

 Why would they do this?

 For starters, this is for your safety.
-This is a weather-related problem that can cause unsafe sea conditions which are favorable to sinking boats.
+This is a weather-related problem that can cause unsafe sea conditions which are favorable to sinking boats or losing sight of divers both underwater and at the surface.
 Right about now you might be looking at blue skies and thinking it is a beautiful day for scuba diving, but please do not get confused.
 When we discuss weather in Cozumel which cancels the diving, most often the sole cause for this is WIND.
 Although some days the wind might be accompanied by rain and clouds, other days will be absolutely beautiful days to explore Cozumel – from land.

 How long will this last?